MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 **Business requirements**: This is a mission-critical system.
 Any outages can cause major financial impact for customers.
 As a result, Woodgrove Bank has very low risk tolerance.
 The system needs the highest level of reliability possible, and the architecture needs to mitigate the risk of any failures that can be mitigated.

-**Suggested approach**: [Multi-region deployment](#deployment-approach-4-multi-region-deployments).
-The architecture must use regions that fit the company's data residency requirements.
+**Suggested approach**: For a mission-critical system, use a [multi-zone multi-region deployment](#combine-multi-zone-and-multi-region-approaches).
+Ensure that the regions fit the company's data residency requirements.

 ### Software as a service (SaaS)